I’ve been asked recently: How can I compete with McKinsey when I am only a small consultancy? My answer: You shouldn’t compete with McKinsey.

 Why would a revolutionary start-up with a big ambition to revolutionise the manufacturing industry with 3D printing technology choose a small team to craft their international go to market strategy rather than hiring one of the Big 4 incumbents?

 No, it’s not the price.
-It’s about the agility, the fresh perspective and the passion that a dedicated team can bring to the task and create an actionable roadmap for the company, just like what we’ve delivered in the CGE’s Alpha team in the past three months for Carbon to expand internationally.
+It’s about the agility, the fresh perspective and the passion that a dedicated team can bring to the task and create an actionable roadmap for the company, just like what we’ve delivered in the CGE’s Alpha team for Carbon to expand internationally.

 People and companies are looking for unique insights and innovative ideas to adapt to a rapid changing market.